niallthomson/eks-workshop-v2/website/docs/fundamentals/storage/efs/efs-csi-driver.md

 Events:                <none>
 ```

-Now that we understand EKS StorageClass and the EFS CSI driver, we'll proceed to modify the assets microservice to use the EFS `StorageClass` with Kubernetes dynamic volume provisioning and a PersistentVolume for storing product images.
+Now that we understand EKS StorageClass and the EFS CSI driver, we'll proceed to modify the UI component to use the EFS `StorageClass` with Kubernetes dynamic volume provisioning and a PersistentVolume for storing product images.